czbiohub-sf/cerebra/paper/paper.md

 ### `count-mutations`
 [todo: better topic sentence]
+For building interval trees we rely on the [ncls](https://github.com/biocore-ntnu/ncls) library for fast construction and lookup.
-The `count-mutations` module builds a genome interval tree from the reference GTF, reads in a VCF file and converts it to a [vcfpy](https://pypi.org/project/vcfpy/) object and then processes VCF entries in parallel.
+The `count-mutations` module creates a genome interval tree from the reference GTF, reads in a VCF file and converts it to a [vcfpy](https://pypi.org/project/vcfpy/) object and then processes VCF entries in parallel.
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in shared memory.
 We then report the raw number of variants found in each sample.
 The output is a CSV file that contains counts for each sample versus every gene in the genome.